-2. When a loan recipient withdraws, drops below half-time, or graduates, he or she must complete an Loan Exit Counseling Session.
-This can be done by completing the Exit Counseling on the web at the following address: https://studentloans.gov.
-A Return of Title IV Funds will be calculated if a student totally withdraws from all classes, which may result in a balance owed to UHV.
+- When a loan recipient withdraws, drops below half-time, or graduates, he or she must complete an Loan Exit Counseling session on the web at the following address: https://studentloans.gov.
+A Return of Title IV Funds calculation will be processed if a student totally withdraws from all classes, which may result in a balance owed to UHV.

 - In the event of a parent refusing to complete the parent section of the FAFSA and refusing to support a dependent student, a Financial Aid Specialist may deem the student eligible for an unsubsidized loan at dependent annual loan limits.
 Additional documentation will be required.
 Submit a signed written statement from parent(s) stating that he/she is refusing to provide both support and information for the FAFSA.
 If the parents refuse to sign and date, you may attach a signed written statement from another cognizant authority able to explain the situation.
 Include the date the support ended.
 The statement should be from an adult who has direct knowledge of the situation, or a professional from whom the student has sought assistance.
 Professionals include guidance counselors, doctors, lawyers, family counselors, social workers, law enforcement officers, clergy members, etc.